Regularities for solutions to the $L_p$ dual Minkowski problem for unbounded closed sets: Introduction

+The existence and uniqueness of smooth solutions to the $L_p$ dual Minkowski problem \eqref{Lp dual} for convex bodies have been proved in \cite{HZ} for $p>q$ and in \cite{Chen-L19} for $p=q\neq 0$.
+For the other case $p<q$, the uniqueness may fails \cite{CCL21, LLL22, JWW21, JWW23}.
+Thus, although the Monge-Amp\`ere equations \eqref{Eq} and \eqref{Lp dual} differ from each other only by a negative sign, their solvability seems to be quite different.

-It would be desirable to obtain the existence of solutions to the equation \eqref{Eq} in case $p<1$, but we have not been able to do this by variational approach.
-In fact, the equation \eqref{Eq} becomes a singular Monge-Amp\`ere function in case $p<1$, and the high order regularity of solutions to the equation \eqref{Eq} may fail up to boundary.
+It would be desirable to obtain the existence of solutions to the Dirichlet problem \eqref{Eq} in the case $p<1$, but we have not been able to do this by the variational approach.
+In fact, the equation \eqref{Eq} becomes a singular Monge-Amp\`ere function in the case $p<1$, and the high order regularity of solutions to the equation \eqref{Eq} may fail up to boundary.
 In details, we get the following result.